fioprotocol/fio-go/README.md

 ## 1.x Breaking Changes

-In 1.x and later eos-go has been imported and renamed, this is to prevent conflicts with clients that need access to both libraries, and to facilitate ECC changes needed for FIO.
-Updating existing code should be very simple:
+In 1.x and later eos-go has been imported, this is to facilitate ECC changes needed for FIO and to ensure API stability.
+Updating existing code using eos-go dependencies should only require:

 ```
 import (